Frances Stark: Early life and education

-Born in 1967 in Newport Beach, California, Frances Stark is a contemporary artist who lives and works in Los Angeles.
+Born in 1967 in Huntington Beach, California, Frances Stark is a contemporary artist who lives and works in Los Angeles.
 She graduated from San Francisco State University in 1991 with a BA in Humanities, and from Art Center College of Design in Pasadena in 1993 with an MFA.

 Work

 Stark is a key figure in the Los Angeles art community.
-She was formerly an Assistant Professor at University of Southern California Roski School of Fine Arts.
+She was formerly an assistant professor at University of Southern California Roski School of Fine Arts.

 For more than two decades she has been making poetic works that explore a wide variety of subjects experienced by artists and non-artists alike, including writing, procrastination, the banality of life, failure, success, pride, self-doubt, motherhood, pedagogy, institutional critique, class, music, literature, poetry, philosophy, art, sadness, and relationships.
 Words and images are at the heart of her practice, and Stark often takes a personal, auto-biographical approach to shared, universal experiences.